KaiserLycan/KuboNiPedring/README.md

 - I learned how to use Git and GitHub to version control my project.
 - I learned how to use VS Code to edit my project.
 - I learned how to use Node.js to run my project.
+- I learned how to host my project on Netlify.